-- Fire drills Fire drills are unannounced and are conducted at least annually in every building on campus.
+- o Fire drills Fire drills are unannounced and are conducted at least annually in every building on campus.
 Drills are conducted by the Environmental Health & Safety Department in conjunction with the Police Department and the Facilities Management Department.
 Assessments are made of the performance of the fire alarm system, emergency life safety lighting, operation of fire doors, and finally the performance of the occupants of the building.
-Any concerns or problems are noted and addressed.
-During fire drills, the affected building's internal public address system is also tested and evaluated for sound and clarity of message. - The publication of information pertaining to emergency procedures in the campus' electronic newsletter titled TU Today and other campus publications - The campus safety video and emergency preparedness videos that are linked the Office of Public Safety's web site: http://www.towson.edu/publicsafety/ - Annual fire safety training for Housing & Residence Life Staff - Mandatory State Fire Marshall crowd management training for campus event managers - Fire drills are conducted in residence halls in the first weeks of the Fall and Spring Semesters.
+Any concerns or problems are noted and addressed. - The publication of information pertaining to emergency procedures in the campus' electronic newsletter titled TU Today and other campus publications - The campus safety video and emergency preparedness videos that are linked the Office of Public Safety's web site: Emergency Preparedness Videos - Annual fire safety training for Housing & Residence Life Staff - Mandatory State Fire Marshall crowd management training for campus event managers - Fire drills are conducted in residence halls in the first weeks of the Fall and Spring Semesters.
 They are also conducted in the residence halls during the summer months when there are contracted summer camps and other programs with guests staying overnight in the residence halls.
-During fire drills, occupants must exit the building and proceed to designated assembly areas. - Testing of the internal and external voice communication systems- As previously stated, the internal public address system is tested in conjunction with unannounced fire drills.
-The external siren and public address system is tested

-- monthly with staff strategically located around the campus exterior to evaluate the audibility and clarity of the siren and voice message. - External Alert System Drills / System Tests.
+During fire drills, occupants must exit the building and proceed to designated assembly areas. - Testing of the internal and external voice communication systems- The external siren and internal public address system is tested monthly with staff strategically located around the campus exterior to evaluate the audibility and clarity of the siren and voice message. - External Alert System Drills / System Tests.
 TUPD police communication officers use these monthly drills to refine their skills in the use of the system.
 This is live systems test of all the external alert system siren arrays.
 The university community and surrounding neighborhoods hear an alert tone through the arrays, followed by voice communication messages advising that this is a test of the system.
 Prior notification of the university community and surrounding areas is made through Towson University's Marketing and Communications Division on various social media platforms, TU web announcement and email.